How to save money (and the planet) by buying secondhand, without experiencing buyer's regret

 We tried it...

-Do you even need this year’s bike?
+Do you even need this year’s best road bike?
 Bicycles typically have major updates on a multi-year cycle of at least three years, some even longer; the latest Specialized Allez, released in Summer 2023, replaced the previous model which was launched in 2017, for example.

-The new Allez has some pretty major changes from the old model: the switch from rim to disc brakes, added tire clearance and fender/mudguard mounts, so there are good reasons to favour it over the older model.
+The new Allez has some pretty major changes from the old model: the switch from rim to disc brakes, added tyre clearance and fender/mudguard mounts, so there are good reasons to favour it over the older model.

 So a secondhand bike that’s a few years old may not be that different under the enamel to a box-fresh new bike, and it might be better specced.

-“There’s a huge ecological impact to buying a used bike over a new one which we think is under-emphasised,” says Josh Hobbs, sales director at Cycle Exchange in Kingston Upon Thames, Surrey, which specialises in selling quality used bikes, points to the major reasons why used bikes come up for sale.
+“There’s a huge ecological impact to buying a used bike over a new one, which we think is under-emphasised,” says Josh Hobbs, sales director at Cycle Exchange in Kingston Upon Thames, Surrey, which specialises in selling quality used bikes, points to the major reasons why used bikes come up for sale.

-“Surprisingly in our own internal research we found that this is very low down on a consumer’s priority list when buying secondhand, certainly below value, quality guarantee, trust and service.
+“Surprisingly in our own internal research, we found that this is very low down on a consumer’s priority list when buying secondhand, certainly below value, quality guarantee, trust and service.

 “However collectively we can make the right environmental steps forward and still deliver value and quality for the customer - which is our ethos at Cycle Exchange.”